-Beaches are not just for sun and swimming, there is plenty to be found by the coast during the spring as we are blessed with some of the best beachcombing spots.
-If you are looking for fun things to do why not unleash the adventurer in you?
-Spend a spring day on the beach taking part in a natural treasure hunt with friends and family.
-What a great way to spend a healthy, educational, fun day out with the children.
-It costs almost nothing, all you need is a suitable pair of shoes for climbing over rocks and good stick.
-There are no rules, no age , nor time limits.
+Beachcombing Britain – The Best Spots To Find Treasures this Spring!
+Beaches are not just for sun and swimming, there is plenty to be found by the coast during spring as we are blessed with some of the best beachcombing spots.
+If you are looking for fun things to do, why not unleash the adventurer in you?
+Spend a spring day on the beach, taking part in a natural treasure hunt with friends and family.
+What a great way to spend a healthy, educational, fun day with the children.
+It costs almost nothing, all you need is a suitable pair of shoes for climbing over rocks and a good stick.
+There are no rules, no age, or time limits.

-Every beach has its own story to tell, and you can find so many tales and legends washed up on the tide, hiding under rocks or buried under the sand.
-However, if you do need some beachcombing inspiration, here is a list of our top 10 UK beaches for beachcombing compiled by world champion beachcomber and swashbuckler Cathy Yow, in association with Qualitycoast.org.
+Every beach has its own story, and you can find so many tales and legends washed up on the tide, hiding under rocks or buried under the sand.
+However, if you need some beachcombing inspiration, here is a list of our top 10 UK beachcombing beaches compiled by world champion beachcomber and swashbuckler Cathy Yow, in association with Qualitycoast.org.

 Top Ten Beaches for Beachcombing